inspec/inspec/docs/resources.rst

 Matchers -- DONE
 -----------------------------------------------------
-This audit resource has the following matchers.
+This InSpec resource has the following matchers.

 name -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++